Can you cut your income tax bill if you're a high earner?

-If you have taxable income between £100,000 and £125,140 you can effectively receive income tax relief of 60% on your pension contributions as this is the marginal rate of tax paid on earnings within this band.
-This is due to the impact of your personal tax allowance of £12,750 being reduced by £1 for every £2 you earn over £100,000 meaning the allowance is reduced to zero when your income reaches £125,140.
+For those earning between £100,000 and £125,140 you could be in the 60% tax trap.
+But this also presents an opportunity when it comes to saving for retirement.
+If you have taxable income in this range, you can effectively receive income tax relief of 60% on your pension contributions as this is the marginal rate of tax paid on earnings within this band.
+This is due to the impact of your personal tax allowance of £12,570 being reduced by £1 for every £2 you earn over £100,000 meaning the allowance is reduced to zero when your income reaches £125,140.
 A pension contribution within this band of earnings effectively reclaims part, or all, of your personal allowance thus increasing the rate of tax relief to 60%.

 How to avoid the High Income Child Benefit Charge

 An individual can receive Child Benefit if they are responsible for raising a child who is either under 16 or under 20 if they stay in approved education or training.
 There are two rates in which it is paid; for the first/eldest child, you will receive £24.00 per week and for any additional children, you will receive £15.90 per week per child.

 If you are a couple claiming Child Benefit, where one or both individuals have an income above £50,000 per annum, or someone else claims Child Benefit for a child living with you and they contribute at least an equal amount towards the child’s upkeep, you may have to pay a tax charge.
 This is known as the ‘High Income Child Benefit Charge’.